 There’s no doubt about it: bounce rate is one of the most important ecommerce metrics.
 If you’re not tracking your bounce rate, you’re making a big – and very costly – mistake.

-At the surface level or most basic understanding of bounce rates, a high bounce rate could be costing you a lot of money.
-A climbing bounce rate means potential customers are stepping backwards out of your funnel with their cash still in their pocket.
+At the surface level or most basic understanding of ecommerce bounce rates, a high bounce rate could be costing you a lot of money.
+A climbing bounce rate means potential customers are stepping backwards out of your conversion funnel with their cash still in their pocket.
 This is your “exit rate”, and reducing it will positively impact your bottom line.

 Before you dive in and start analyzing and dissecting your online store to reduce bounce it’s important to take a step back and realize a few things.